 A/N: So, somewhere along the line I got the idea I was going to rewrite the To Aru storyline and universe from the ground up.
 Why?
 Mostly because of dissatisfaction with the way the author handled many of the characters and setting elements, especially early on.
 (Battle nuns.
 Yeah.)
-I'm not so egotistical as to say that I'm a better writer than Kamachi, but this story will be more in line with what I was hoping for from Index and Railgun, and hopefully you all will enjoy it as well.
+This story will be more in line with what I was hoping for from Index and Railgun, and hopefully you all will enjoy it as well.

 Fair warning: When I say "from the ground up", I mean "from the ground up".
 I wanted this to be recognizable as Railgun/Index, so the setting is more-or-less similar on the broadest scale, many story elements and plot points are at least superficially similar, and the names on the cast list are the same, with a few exceptions.
 But character personalities, motivations and histories may or may not have been shifted drastically.
 Details of the setting may be mostly similar or entirely different.
 Basically, the idea I'm trying to get at is: Make no assumptions based on canon.
 So without further ado, here we go!